alex-baumann-ur/TCGADownloadHelp/README.md

 - Information on how to fill out the configuration file are prepared within the [configuration file](data/config.yaml).

 ### 2.6.
 Adapt the Snakemake pipeline
-- This step is optional, as this Snakemake pipeline is only a template and is not useful for the analysis of your TCGA samples yet.
+- This step is optional, as this Snakemake pipeline is only a template and is not ready to use for the analysis of your TCGA samples yet.
 - If you have decided what to analyze, you can define the rules in the Snakemake pipeline.

 ### 2.7.
 Start the pipeline